red-malone/meals/README.md

 - [Riverpod](https://pub.dev/packages/riverpod) for state management.
 - [Google Fonts](https://pub.dev/packages/google_fonts) for font access.

-## Contribution

-Contributions to this project are welcome.
-If you'd like to contribute, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.